-Our Collective Worship takes place each day and is led by a several different groups including Open the Book, visiting clergy, staff members, House Captains and our Ethos Team.
+Our Collective Worship takes place each day and is led by several different groups including Open the Book, visiting clergy, staff members, House Captains and our Ethos Team.
 This may take place in the school hall or classrooms.

 This term the Ethos Committee led our collective worship about forgiveness which is our school value for this term.
 They taught us that when we say sorry to God for the wrong things that we have done, he forgives us completely and gives us a new start, a clean slate.
 Three children were chosen to cover their section of a blackboard with as much chalk as possible in 20 seconds.
 Then they had to wipe their boards clean.
 This represented how true forgiveness is like wiping the slate clean.

 "Just as the Lord has forgiven you, so you must also forgive others."
 Colossians 3.13

 This term's value is Courage.
 Each class have a nominated Ethos Committee who, once a term, lead a class assembly incorporating that term's value.

 "We like it because we can interact with our class and create awareness of the school value.
 We enjoy the responsibility it gives us as it makes us more independent."
 Julia

 "We enjoy the fact that we can choose what to do in the assembly and how we are going to present it to the class."
 Connor

 We presented an assembly about courage to the school.
 We told the story about Moses and the Burning Bush and shared an acrostic poem.

 C - Carrying on when things are difficult

 R - Risk being out of your comfort zone